WebPirat/blog-pir.at/README.md

-# blog-pir.at
+# Blog Pirat Website
- Website von blog
+Website based on nuxt and taliwind